BOARD OF DIRECTORS

 Voting Right and Right to Participate at Stockholders Meetings

 The Company continues its practice of offering its shareholders an equitable share of the Company's profits.
-In 2013, the Board of Directors confirmed its dividend payout policy which entitles holders of common shares and participating preferred shares to annual cash dividends equivalent to 35 percent of the prior year's net income payable at least semiannually, on such dates as may be determined by the Board of Directors, subject to applicable rules and regulations on record dates and payment dates.
+In 2013, the Board of Directors confirmed its dividend payout policy which entitles holders of common shares and participating preferred shares to annual cash dividends equivalent to 35 percent of the prior year's net income payable at least semi-annually, on such dates as may be determined by the Board of Directors, subject to applicable rules and regulations on record dates and payment dates.
 The participating preferred shares participate in the earnings at a rate of 1/10 of the dividends paid to a common share.
 As a matter of policy, payment dates of dividends declared are fixed within thirty (30) days from date of declaration.
 In 2018, the Company paid a total of P2.151 billion as dividends.

 Right to Information and Inspection

 Voting will be by poll.
-Stockholders may opt for manual or electronic voting either in person, through remote communication, in absentia, or be represented by proxy at any regular or special meeting of the stockholders.
+Stockholders may opt for manual or electronic voting either in person or by proxy.
 For manual voting, each stockholder will be given a ballot upon registration to enable the stockholder to vote in writing per item in the agenda.
 For electronic voting, there will be computer stations placed outside the Ballroom where stockholders may cast their votes electronically.
 Both the paper ballot and computer platform for electronic voting will contain the proposed resolutions for consideration by the stockholders and each proposed resolution will be shown on screens in front of stockholders as the same is taken up at the meeting.
 Stockholders may cast their vote anytime during the meeting.

 In addition, a stockholder may vote electronically in absentia using the online web address provided by the Company subject to validation purposes.
 A stockholder voting electronically in absentia shall be deemed present for purposes of quorum.